 Pediatric primary care behavioral health track

-Geisinger’s pediatric primary care behavioral health (PCBH) track offers a comprehensive training program in short-term, evidence-based treatment within the primary care setting.
+Geisinger’s pediatric primary care behavioral health (PCBH) track offers you a comprehensive training program in short-term, evidence-based treatment in the primary care setting.
 As an innovative healthcare system serving thousands of patients within rural settings, Geisinger is focused on improving patient access to both physical and mental healthcare.
-As such, pediatric psychologists are fully integrated into primary care teams throughout the system.
-This training program offers an exciting opportunity for interns to work side by side with medical professionals to provide effective interventions to children, adolescents and families across central Pennsylvania.
+Pediatric psychologists are fully integrated into primary care teams throughout the system.

 At Geisinger, we adhere to the scientist-practitioner model of psychological practice.
 Clinical training experiences follow the apprentice model.
-Trainees are supervised by faculty members with active clinical practices and function with considerable autonomy, assuming junior level staff responsibilities.
+You are supervised by faculty members with active clinical practices and function with considerable autonomy, assuming junior-level staff responsibilities.

 - Develop clinical skills to support independent practice

 - Collaborate in the medical setting by learning about the medical culture, serving as interdisciplinary team members and consulting with physicians

 - Work with culturally diverse groups and respect individual differences